 You can see a summary of the differences between these types of policy in our guide to pet insurance

 Third party pet insurance can give you cover if your dog injures another pet or a person, or damages or destroys property.
 Even if your German Shepherd is not aggressive, you might find it gets into trouble with other dogs.
 This type of insurance is also known as also known as third party public liability insurance.

 If your dog is lost or stolen you could receive practical help from your German Shepherd pet insurance.
 Some pet insurance policies will offer a reward for finding your dog and pay towards the cost of advertising or posters for their safe return.
 Policies can also pay compensation if he or she isn't found.

-If you want to do a pet insurance comparison then let us help.
-Start a quote by clicking on pet insurance, we'll then ask you a few question about you, your dog and the level of cover you require...We'll then search pet insurance providers and get back to you with great value dog insurance policies.
-All you need to do is sit down with your large four legged friend and decide which suits you both best.
+If you'd like to compare pet insurance quotes, we can help.
+We'll first ask you a few questions about you, your dog and the level of cover you want.
+We'll then search pet insurance providers and get back to you with great-value pet insurance policies for your German Shepherd.